WHAT DO THEY EXPECT?

 DEF: To contaminate morally, ruin utterly in character or quality, change the original form of, destroy or subvert the integrity of…

-✶ From the Canadian Criminal Code: “Corrupting children: Everyone who, in the home of a child, participates in adultery or sexual immortality, or indulges in habitual drunkenness or any other form of vice, and thereby endangers the morals of the child or renders the home an unfit place for the child to be in, is guilty of an indictable offense and is liable to imprisonment for two years.”
+✶ From the Canadian Criminal Code: “Corrupting children: Everyone who, in the home of a child, participates in adultery or sexual immortality, or indulges in habitual drunkenness or any other form of vice, thereby endangering the morals of the child, or renders the home an unfit place for the child to be in – is guilty of an indictable offense & is liable to imprisonment for two years.”
 (S.C.
 1953-54, c.
 51, s.
 157)

-When parents model for, teach or force children to engage in antisocial behavior that is harmful to themselves & others, they grow up unfit for normal, healthy social interaction, such as:
+Children will grow up unfit for normal, healthy social interaction – when parents model for, teach or force children to engage in antisocial behavior that is harmful to themselves & others, such as:

 • encourage or allow criminal activities